Managing health and behaviour

 You can talk with your doctor if you have concerns about challenging behaviour.
 They will be able to check out whether the behaviour is being caused by an illness or is a side effect of a medicine.
 Your doctor, social worker or other health professionals can also talk with you about therapy options, such as those offered for children with autism.

-If you are caring for someone with dementia, you can call the Dementia Behaviour Management Advisory Service on 1800 699 799.
+If you are caring for someone living with dementia, you can contact Dementia Support Australia on 1800 699 799.

 Autism Awareness Australia has information about therapy and support for children and adults with autism.
 The Raising Children Network also has information about managing challenging behaviours and encouraging cooperative behaviours.